BlockchainCommons/developer-web-site/_pages/tech/sig-systems/index.md

 ## ![](/assets/badges/musig.png) MuSig2

-**Multi-Signature.** Musig is a multisig system that can be used for threshold signing with certain additional tools.
-Like FROST its signatures are aggregatable, but it offers stronger ability to prove who signed (at the cost of privacy).
+**Multi-Signature.** Musig is a multisig system that can be also used for threshold signing with certain additional tools.
+Like FROST, its signatures are aggregatable, but it offers stronger ability to prove who signed (at the cost of privacy).